Adri6336/Lam-Estimate/README.md

 The estimate is limited to orders that deal with multiple pages of the same dimensions.
 To get an estimate you need to fill in values for a few different required settings: paper side width, num per line, and page count.
+To increase the quality of the estimate, you'll also be able to change a few optional settings.

+As this app doubles as a joke app, you should leave your device on mute if you want to use it while working.

 ## Required settings

+These settings are required in order to get an estimate.
+They also can lead to auditory easter eggs.

 **Paper Side Width**: this is the width of the sheet of paper as measured in inches.
 In the following image, the side width is the highlighted portion of the paper.